CHeggan/AudioSet-Creative-Commons-ASCC/README.md

 Although every video has a license, it is very common for a scrape attempt to not retrieve anything.
 In our runs, we found that ~10-15% of videos had an unobtainable license file.
 We assume that these videos have the standard YouTube license to avoid issues.

 ### Benefits of Creative Commons
-The main benefit of creative commons, especially for those who work hevily in open source or research is the ability to redistribute the data without legal implication.
+The main benefit of creative commons, especially for those who work heavily in open source or research is the ability to redistribute the data without legal implication.
 This means that the dataset provided here can be reuploaded/shared elsewhere, allowing for more reproducibility.

 ## Dataset Details & Download
 This dataset contains a total of 10789 audio samples, each 10s long.
 All files were downloaded late 2021 and so the full set will likely contain more samples that if it were to be downloaded today (random loss of videos on YouTube from the ontology).
 No particular focus was put on maintaining balance between classes (as it would have required undersampling some files we obtained).
 There are supplied multi-label labels from the original ontology, so this is still possible as an extra setup is needed.